 Highland Oaks at Water Run was the first community to open on the new campus called Water Run Landing.

 Water Run Landing will also feature the Villas at Water Run, a 30-home residential neighborhood scheduled to be built in phases as the homes are reserved.
 The first six homes are under construction now.

 Villas residents pay an entrance fee that is partially refundable upon re-occupancy and are able to choose between one of four floor plans along with various upgrades.

 The Villas will be a service-enriched neighborhood.
-Residents will not be responsible for lawn care, snow removal, housekeeping, home maintenance and repair and will have access to all of the amenities on campus, including a walking trail, fitness center, bistro café for dine-in or take-out, spa, beauty and barber shop services.
+Residents will not be responsible for lawn care, snow removal, housekeeping, home maintenance, and repairs.
+They will also receive access to all of the amenities on campus.
+These including:

-Priority reservations are now being accepted for Phase 2 of the Villas.
+We are now accepting priority reservations for Phase 2 of the Villas.
 For more information, contact Director Cortney Ortz at 814-226-3799 or visit www.wrc.org.

-WRC Senior Services is a not-for-profit organization that has been providing care for seniors in the area for over 125 years.
+WRC Senior Services is a not-for-profit organization.
+For over 125 years we continue to provide care for seniors in the area.